sbrajesh/bp-live-notification/readme.txt

 1. This shows live update of notification bar screenshot-2.png

 == Changelog ==
+= 2.0.1 =
+1. Compatibility with BuddyPress 2.8.2
+1. Code improvement

 = 2.0.0 =
 1. Complete rewrite for better code and efficiency.